cwendorf/EASI/docs/Tutorials/MixedCorrelationsDataTutorial.md

 ## Difference   0.389  -1.081   2.169
 ```

-Finally, we can re-plot the comparison,
+Finally, we can re-plot the comparison.

 ```r
 plotCorrelationComparison(CorrEstimateL1,CorrEstimateL2)